"Steering a Safe Course through our Retirement Years"

 Frequently asked Questions

 Here is a list of FAQs to which answers have been supplied.
-If you have any other questions, please use the “Contact Us” button on the menu and fill in the form with your inquiry.
+If you have any other questions, please use the “Contact Us” option on the Home page ”Menu” https://www.rebus.nz/ and email us your inquiry.
+We aim to answer all questions with 48 hours.

 A membership application form is made available from your selected Club for completion.
 It usually requires a Nominator and Seconder.
 If you are not known to any Club member, you will be advised as to how to meet this requirement.